 Incident SLAs let you set acknowledgement and resolution SLAs for your incidents.
-SLAs allow your teams to prioritize incidents as well as increase transparency amongst incident stakeholders - support, account managers and management.
+SLAs allow your teams to prioritize incidents as well as increase transparency amongst incident stakeholders - Support Teams, Account Managers and Management.

-IMPORTANT: SLA alerts are sent to those notification rules that are set for time zero(immediate) for both high and low urgency incidents.
-If you’d like to receive SLA alerts on any contact channel, add that contact channel in your notification rule for time t=0(immediate)
+Note: SLA alerts are sent to those notification rules that are set for t=0(immediate) for both high and low urgency incidents for SMS, Email, Phone Call, Slack, and MS Teams contact methods.
+If you’d like to receive SLA alerts on any contact channel, add that contact channel in the notification rule for time t=0(immediate).

 Once you’ve defined your SLAs, go to Services tab under your team and for each service, go to the Settings tab and edit the SLA Policy for your service.
-This SLA policy will be applied by default to all your incidents.
+This SLA policy will be applied by default to all your future incidents under this service.

-Once an incident is triggered, you can alter the incident SLA from the Zenduty application or the Slack or iOS/Android apps as well.
+Once an incident is triggered, you can view and alter the incident SLAs from the Zenduty application, the Slack/Teams bot or the iOS/Android apps as well.

 You can dynamically assign incident SLAs to incoming incidents using Alert Rules.
 Go to your integrations page, click on the Alert Rules tab and create an alert rule.
 Set your conditions and in the Actions section, select Assign SLA and choose the desired SLA value to assign to your incident.